MGTheTrain/gitops-poc/README.md

 argocd app get nginx

 # Check if the nginx service could be created properly
-kubectl get svc -n gitops-ftw
+kubectl get svc -n internal-apps
 # Additionally, verify the public IP address of the nginx-controller and access the default nginx view using a preferred web browser by navigating to http://<public IP>.

 # If an error appears in the ArgoCD Web UI while pulling Docker images try manually deleting and then recreating the Docker secret
-kubectl delete secret acr-secret -n gitops-ftw kubectl create secret docker-registry acr-secret --docker-server=<> --docker-username=<> --docker-password=<> n gitops-ftw
+kubectl delete secret acr-secret -n internal-apps kubectl create secret docker-registry acr-secret --docker-server=<> --docker-username=<> --docker-password=<> n gitops-ftw

 # Some relatable links to the issue: